JanssenProject/jans/docs/im/im-user.md

 ```

-3. **Retrives an User Resources by its ID**: You can retrieve an user resources by its ID.
+## Retrieves an User Resources by its ID

+You can retrieve an user resources by its ID.
 Also it supports filter in searching means you can choose list of attributes you want to retrieve and exclude list of attributes that you don't want to retrieve.
 Here, I have skipped for each property to retrieve all its attributes.

 ```
 Retrieves a User resource by Id (see section 3.4.1 of RFC 7644)